 Purpose: This grant funds faculty members' efforts to modify the curriculum of an established course or create a new course to include a service-learning component.
-Service learning is a high impact practice that allows students an alternative mode for exploring course topics, and supplement professional development, by providing a minimum of 20 hours of service that meets an identified community need.
-Efforts are combined with reflective exercises to connect the service, and need, to the learning objectives for the course.
+Community Service Learning (CSL) is a high impact practice that allows students an alternative mode for exploring course topics by providing a minimum of 20 hours of service, during that one semester, meeting an identified community need.
+Efforts are combined with reflective exercises to connect the service and need to the course learning objectives.

 Grant proposals will be reviewed according to the following criteria:

-Quality: Degree to which service and reflection are integrated into course curricula, and not as extra credit or a side project in the class.
+Quality: Extent to which service and reflection are integrated into course curricula, and not as extra credit or a side project in the class.

-- Describe the types of service activities that students will engage in.
-Include brief description of potential service assignment(s), plus specifics on expected work products and an explanation of how students will be prepared for their service placement.
+Describe the types of service activities students will engage in by including: brief description of potential service assignment(s), examples of expected work products, and explanation of how students will prepare for their service placement.

-- How will this type of service promote student understanding of community engagement in relation to course topics and concepts?
+How will the service-related opportunities promote student understanding of community engagement in relation to course topics and concepts?

-- Community Needs/Engagement: Degree to which the service component addresses community-identified needs, issues, and/or organizational goals.
+Community Needs/Engagement: Degree to which the service component addresses community-identified needs, issues, and/or the organizational goals.

-- Sustainability: Degree to which the class can be used as a model for successful service‐learning course integration in the discipline this proposal is focused on; additionally, if expansion of the community service learning (CSL) initiative across campus is also part of the goals, explain components.
+Sustainability: Level at which the class can be used as a model for successful service learning class integration in the course-specific discipline.
+Additionally, explain if expansion of the CSL initiative across campus is also part of the goals, explain components.